londonskittles.co.uk

 Big Bog, The See the diagram.
 Known in less polite circles as 'The Elephant's Arsehole'.

 It is not possible to get all three except by a fluke.
-A right-handed player would go for the right winger and try to get the long double, as in this video clip.
+A right-handed player would go for the right winger and try to get the long double.

 Pins 4, 6 and 9 standing.
 (Numbering front to back left to right)